Jannomag/Yaru-Colors/README.md

 [Original Yaru's git](https://github.com/ubuntu/yaru)

+*Update 20.04.4: Broken symlinks were now removed, yay!
+Updated compiling script for this, as well.*

+*Update 20.04.3: Some other fixes - tried to remove broken symlinks.
+Didn't work somehow.*

+*Update 20.04.2: Just some fixes*

 *Update 20.04.1: Updated everything with Yaru's source for Ubuntu 20.04, including new icons, new orange theme and new purple color.*